remix-run/remix-website/data/posts/future-flags.md

 ---
 title: Future Proofing Your Remix App
-summary: We've introduced the concept of future flags to give you a best-in-class upgrade path for your Remix app.
+summary: We've introduced the concept of future flags to give you a smooth upgrade path for your Remix app.
 featured: true
 date: 2023-03-13
 image: /blog-images/headers/the-future-is-now.jpg